MORE THAN A NURSE

 “These employees didn’t normally do swabs, but we provided expert training,” said Kathy Kent, nursing supervisor for Mobile and Community Health.
 “They would watch an experienced person do a swab, and then the new person would do a swab while the experienced person watched.
 We had no samples rejected because of insufficient specimen collection.”

-The nurses weren’t only training Health System employees—they also extended this service far beyond the borders of San Antonio.
+The nurses weren’t only training University Health employees—they also extended this service far beyond the borders of San Antonio.

 “We helped train medical employees in the Army National Guard on proper collection techniques for doing swabs,” Kent said.
 “The Army brought people to train before going out to collect specimens in rural areas.
 We impacted the whole state with the training.”

-Between March and the end of June, Health System nurses performed more than 6,000 swabs—and enabled countless more.
+Between March and the end of June, University Health performed more than 6,000 swabs—and enabled countless more.